[Updated Post for 2025: Trends and Latest Research]

-It is estimated that poor customer service is costing businesses more than $75 billion a year.
-In fact, when asked if they’d rather clean a toilet than speak with customer service, nearly 40% of customers chose the toilet!
+Poor customer service is estimated to cost businesses more than $100 billion a year by 2025.
+In fact, when asked if they’d rather clean a toilet than speak with customer service, nearly 40% of customers still choose the toilet!

 It goes without saying that great customer service is important, but it is really difficult to sustain.
 This is partly due to the challenges of maintaining the right combination of people, skills, processes, and technologies that make it easy to do business with you and remove the effort that is inherent in problem-solving and support.
 Much has changed in our world since the pandemic of 2020/2021, but the one thing that remains constant is the value of human connection.

-When a customer reaches out to customer service, your frontline CSRs have the opportunity to solve problems and provide information ... in addition to turning around negative emotions, retaining business, up-selling/cross-selling new business, and generating free advertising through positive word-of-mouth.
+When a customer contacts customer service, your frontline CSRs have the opportunity to solve problems and provide information.
+They can also turn around negative emotions, retain business, up-sell/cross-sell new business, and generate free advertising through positive word-of-mouth.

-We also know that, with the introduction of alternate channels for support (like self-serve, user forums, and online help functions), by the time customers finally pick up the phone to call customer service, their level of frustration is heightened.
-The traditional customer service skills of the past are not going to cut it in 2021.
+We also know that, with the introduction of alternate support channels (like self-serve, user forums, and online help functions), customers' frustration level is heightened when they finally pick up the phone to call customer service.
+The traditional customer service skills of the past are not going to cut it in 2025.

-With all this as a backdrop, we identified the top 10 customer service skills your agents need to master this year (in no particular order):
+With all this as a backdrop, we identified the top 10 customer service skills your agents need to master in 2025 (in no particular order):

 1. Empathy

-The ability to see things from the customer’s point of view is an essential customer service skill.
-Letting customers know that you understand their predicament and can appreciate the emotions they have at the moment can go a long way to managing a customer’s situation.
+Still at the top of our list, the ability to see things from the customer’s point of view is an essential customer service skill.
+Letting customers know that you understand their predicament and can appreciate their emotions can go a long way toward managing their situation.
 In fact, for most customers, how they relate to the experience is predominantly based on emotions, not facts.

 Whether a customer service representative is ‘naturally’ empathetic or not, all CSRs need to learn how to leverage empathy to engage with customers.
 To make sure that each customer feels heard and valued – regardless of the outcome.